 The researchers from the University of York in the UK wanted to know the effects that CBD had on participants’ reaction time, they also wanted to establish the baseline reaction time of the study participants.

 They recorded the time it took the subjects to complete the visual reaction task and found that those who received the larger doses of CBD had notably slower reaction times.

 Yes, there is medical evidence that smoking cannabis causes problems with concentration.
 And, yes, there is also evidence that vaping cannabis can cause these problems too.

-In the case of both cases, there is a simple explanation: Cannabis is a psychoactive drug that affects the brain in a similar way to other drugs.
+In the case of both cases, there is a simple explanation: Cannabis is a psychoactive drug that affects the brain (not the vision usually) in a similar way to other drugs.